Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/02_Lab.md

 ### 6. Step 4 of the Wizard: Review and Save

-The final wizard screen showed a summary of all the configuration:
+The final wizard screen showed a summary of all the configurations:
 - Domain name and NetBIOS name
 - Bind account username
 - Domain Controller selected